 Furthermore, in a random network, we would expect about half of the edges correspond to activation, and the other half correspond to repression.
 But if you followed the preceding tutorial, then you know that of the 130 loops in the E. coli network, 35 correspond to activation and 95 correspond to repression.
-Just as you would be surprised to flip a coin 130 times and see “heads” come up 95 times, the cell must be negatively autoregulating for some reason.
+Just as you would be surprised to flip a coin 130 times and see “heads” 95 times, the cell must be negatively autoregulating for some reason.

 Not only is autoregulation an important feature of transcription factors, but these transcription factors tend to negatively autoregulate.
 Why in the world would organisms have evolved the process of autoregulation only for a transcription factor to slow down its own transcription?
 In the next lesson, we will begin to unravel the mystery.